Veterinary Monitoring Equipment Market Size and Share

 Veterinary hospitals and clinics held 71.23% revenue in 2024, reflecting their central role in surgeries and emergency interventions.
 Facilities increasingly interface monitors with practice-management software, automating charting and billing and freeing staff for higher-value tasks.
 Strategic instrument placements by top vendors bolster installed bases and recurring consumables turnover.

 Home-care settings are projected to grow at 8.23% CAGR, fueled by pet owner demand for low-stress monitoring and by telemedicine platforms that integrate device feeds into virtual consults.
 Bluetooth-enabled thermometers and pulse-oximeters that auto-sync with mobile apps simplify owner usage.
-Veterinarians review data asynchronously, prescribe adjustments, and schedule in-clinic visits only when clinically necessary, embedding remote monitoring as a mainstream service line within the veterinary monitoring devices market.
+Veterinarians review data asynchronously, prescribe adjustments, and schedule in-clinic visits only when clinically necessary, embedding remote monitoring as a mainstream service line within the veterinary monitoring equipment market.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.